wp-plugins/hrm/readme.txt

 License: GPLv2 or later

 == Description ==
    Manage your human resource, project, task and assign task with the help of this plugin.

 = Features:  =

-*
+* From admin panel you can create
+  Organization
+    1. General Information
+    2. Location
+    3. Notice

 == Installation ==